-The Lenin peak disaster of 1974
+The Lenin Peak Disaster of 1974

 (Lenin Peak)

 Their rights were slowly increasing in the country and in July a group of women decided to show just how capable and deserving of respect they are.
-A team of eight people, all women set out to make a point by being the first all female team to reach the summit of Lenin peak.
+A team of eight people, all women set out to make a point by being the first all-female team to reach the summit of Lenin Peak.

 They weren’t able to get as much gear as they should have and were severely under-equipped, but this didn’t stop their determination and so they made their way to the mountains base camp as planned.
 The initial climb went well, with the group making it all the way to the summit without any major incidents.
 On the way up they were warned over their radio not to stay up the mountain due to incoming bad weather, but they decided to press on.

-Shortly after the group made it to the summit a bad storm hit and blasted them with ice filled gale force winds.
+Shortly after the group made it to the summit a bad storm hit and blasted them with ice-filled gale force winds.
 They still had radio contact at this point and they were given permission to make camp there for the night from the base camp staff.
 During the night the storm blew away their thin cotton tents and with no shovels to dig a shelter, they were forced to try and make it down in the dark.

 After it was found out that all eight women had died, there was quite a media storm about the event.
-People were criticised for pressuring them into making the point in the first place, and the mountaineers who shouldn’t have let them attempt the climb without the proper gear and experience.
+People were criticized for pressuring them into making the point in the first place, and the mountaineers shouldn’t have let them attempt the climb without the proper gear and experience.